Ask Us Anything

 I prefer to “buy green” whenever possible.
 What steps has Aquatic Bathware taken on behalf of the environment?

-Aquatic Bathware recently completed $20 million in pollution controls to ensure cleaner air for the communities in which we operate.
+Aquatic Bathware has invested over $20 million in pollution controls to ensure cleaner air for the communities in which we operate.
 We regularly recycle previously discarded materials from our production process.
 Additionally, our nationwide plants shorten the distance from factory to end-use, thereby reducing fuel consumption and emissions.

-What purpose do the wood blocks under my tub/shower serve?
+What purpose do the wood blocks and/or legs under my tub/shower serve?

 When I set my Aquatic tub/shower or shower stall into my alcove, the unit tips to the back.
 Is a void under the unit acceptable?

-When installing the unit, the only portion that touches the floor when the unit is leveled is the front threshold or apron.
+When installing the unit, the only portion that touches the floor when the unit is leveled is the front threshold (apron) and blocks or legs.
 There will be a void underneath the unit for drain clearance purposes.
 Leaving a void under the unit is acceptable, as the unit has been tested to three hundred pounds (ANSI Standard 2124.1 & 2).
-If desired, the void can be eliminated by setting the unit in casting plaster or mortar.

 What are “foundational materials” and how do I set my unit in them?
 May I use foam or sand?

-Aquatic recommends using only casting plaster or mortar as foundational materials.
-Several mounds of the plaster or mortar should be placed on the sub floor where the floor of the unit will rest.
+Aquatic units do not need to be set in foundational materials.
+If you desire to use foundation materials, several mounds of non-shrink grout or mortar should be placed on the sub floor where the floor of the unit will rest.
 The mounds should be good sized (about 12″ dia. and 6″ high.)
-Set the unit in the alcove on top of the plaster or mortar and level the unit.
+Set the unit in the alcove on top of the foundation material and level the unit.
 The mounds underneath the unit will depress and spread out into one another so that the entire bottom area of the unit is supported underneath.
 The use of sand is not recommended as it can shift and hold moisture.
 The use of foam is also not recommended, as it is difficult to regulate and can be unevenly dispersed under the unit causing stress points in specific areas.
 Over time, foam will also compress and no longer support the bottom of the unit.

 During installation, when do you recommend units be set in casting plaster or mortar?